MicrosoftDocs/Contribute/Contribute/index.md

 We use PRs for all changes, even for contributors who have write access.
 Most repositories protect the default branch so that updates must be submitted as PRs.

 The in-browser editing experience is best for minor or infrequent changes.
-If you make large contributions or use advanced Git features (such as branch management or advanced merge conflict resolution), you need to [fork the repo and work locally](how-to-write-workflows-major.md).
+If you make large contributions or use advanced Git features (such as branch management or advanced merge conflict resolution), you need to [fork the repository and work locally](how-to-write-workflows-major.md).

 [!INCLUDE[note-docsitelocfeedback](includes/note-docsitelocfeedback.md)]